 I think this is why The Catcher in the Rye has caught the affection of so many rebellious young people, including some famously unhinged killers.
 Many novels have critiqued modern society and its denizens, but few, if any, in the kind of language that makes those readers feel the thoughts are ripped from their own minds.

 But I think this also explains why not everyone feels this way about The Catcher in the Rye.
 If they are not the kinds of thoughts you already have and if Caulfield's voice does not resemble yours to some extent, then the language can leave you unimpressed.
 Or it impresses you in the way that someone doing accents can impress you without moving you.

 Of course, the novel's actual critiques of people and upper middle-class urban life are also important to the novel's reception, especially by the cynical.
 Salinger is a deeply cynical writer.
 It's been suggested in some quarters that Catcher is really a novel of post-traumatic stress, that Caulfield experiences school and New York as Salinger had experienced the war, wandering both battlefields in shock, uncomprehendingly, in need of help to pull themselves together again and continue as soldiers/citizens.

 This is not necessarily a criticism.
 Salinger creates Caulfield as a prep school rebel.
 The perspective in the novel is that of the character, who has never got beyond this teenage world view.
 Salinger made a masterful work of it.
-Which by no means is to imply anyone should take it—or less to act on it—as a mature statement of the way the world is.
+Which, by no means, is to imply anyone should take it—or less to act on it—as a mature statement of the way the world is.

-I expect, as time goes by, people to be able to see this more clearly and let the novel take its place as a minor classic of its time that had an outsize effect on literature to come.
+I expect, as time goes by, people may be able to see this more clearly and let the novel take its place as a minor classic of its time that had an outsize effect on literature to come.